rabihkodeih/leadbook/README.md

 ## Logging and Verificiation

-After any scrapping operation in production, log files should be inspected for errors and warnings.
+After any crawling operation, log files should be inspected for errors and warnings.
 If no log file is specified, logging will be directed to the standard output.
 To log to file use:

-    scrapy crawl <spider_name> -a ... -o ... --logifile <log_path> -L <log_level>
+    scrapy crawl <spider_name> -a ... -o ... --logfile <logfile_path> -L <log_level>

-`log_path` and `log_level` define the file path and minimim level of messages to log.
+`logfile_path` and `log_level` define the file path and minimum level of messages to log.
 There are five levels of logging listed in decreasing order:

     CRITICAL
     ERROR